jtsage/jtsage-datebox/docs/api/highDates.md

 ---
 title: highDates
-short: Highlight these ISO dates
+short: List of dates to highlight
 modes: [
 	'calbox',
 ]